STEFFEN LEMPP

 theories, and more generally of trivial theories of finite Morley rank,

-- proof-theoretical strength of combinatorial principles related to
+- proof-theoretical strength and first-order consequences of combinatorial

 - equivalence of Martin-Löf randomness with other notions of randomness